 New York City is a city where something is always happening.
-The yellow cabs trying to change lanes, the ever-changing skyline, the spectacular parks in the middle of the concrete jungle, the daily celebrations in the streets, the protests, the opening of new bars and restaurants, the pizza 24/7,… The endless energy of this city just won’t let you sleep.
+The yellow cabs try to change lanes, the ever-changing skyline, the spectacular parks in the middle of the concrete jungle, the daily celebrations in the streets, the protests, the opening of new bars and restaurants, the pizza 24/7,… The endless energy of this city, just won’t let you sleep.
 New York is a long-time favourite here at Pelican, which is why we’ve prepared an article where you’ll always find cheap flights, tips on cheap accommodation and we’ll also show you the places and activities to experience in this iconic city.

 Table of Contents